iuliaferoli/github-pages/_posts/2024-01-25-flask-search.md

         return render_template('search_result.html', answer=answer, question =question)
 ```

-This is rendered with a jinja2 template allowing us to loop through the list of documents we get back from Elastic and show them on the page:
+This is rendered with a jinja2 template (allowing the HTML to use for statements to iterate through lists) allowing us to loop through the list of documents we get back from Elastic and show them on the page:

 ```html
 <body>